We are currently experiencing technical difficulties with our telephone system.

 Disposable incomes rose faster in the Scottish Borders than in Central London

-5th June 2015 Published by Evolution Money
+5th June 2015 Published by Christopher Scott

 People living in the Scottish Borders saw the greatest rise in disposable income during 2013, according to figures recently released by the Office for National Statistics.